 3.5.5 Response to a Completed Application:

-Following receipt of a Completed Application for Firm Point-To-Point Transmission Service the ISO shall make a determination as to whether the NY Power System can support the requested service within the Constraint management and redispatch capabilities of the system.
-If the ISO concludes that such service is not possible, the ISO shall notify the Eligible Customer as soon as practicable, but not later than thirty (30) days after the date of receipt of a Completed Application.
-The Transmission Customer may request a System Impact Study pursuant to Section 19 at that time.
+The Transmission Customer may request a System Impact Study pursuant to Section 19 of this ISO OATT at the point in time when its Application is complete.

 3.5.6 Execution of Service Agreement:

 If a System Impact Study is not requested and the service can be provided, the ISO shall notify the Eligible Customer as soon as practicable but no later than thirty (30) days after receipt of the Completed Application.
 Where a System Impact Study is requested, the provisions of Section 19 will govern the execution of a Service Agreement.
-Failure of an Eligible Customer to execute and return the Service Agreement or request the filing of an unexecuted Service Agreement pursuant to Section 15.3, within fifteen (15) days after it is tendered by the ISO will be deemed a withdrawal and termination of the Application.
-Nothing herein limits the right of an Eligible Customer to file another Application after such withdrawal and termination.
+Failure of an Eligible Customer to execute and return the Service Agreement or request the filing of an unexecuted Service Agreement pursuant to Section 15.3, within fifteen (15) days after it is tendered by the ISO will be deemed a withdrawal and termination of the request for a Service Agreement.
+Nothing herein limits the right of an Eligible Customer to file another Service Agreement after such withdrawal and termination.

 3.5.7 Extension for Commencement of Service.